snizhanalviv/aepp-sdk-js/bin/CLI.md

-  play        Query the blocks of the chain one after the other top         Query the top block of the chain version     Get the status and version of the node running the chain
+  play        Query the blocks of the chain one after the other top         Query the top block of the chain version     Get the status and version of the node running the chain mempool     Get memory pool of chain (transactions, that are not mined yet)
 ```
 These commands display basic information about the blockchain and require little explanation.
 Play moves backwards through the blockchain displaying blocks and transactions.